Check Out the 2022 White House Christmas Decorations

 The Vermeil Room of the White House features illustrations of the Biden family's pets, amid boxes from Operation Gratitude, which delivers care packages to deployed troops, first responders, and military families.

-First Lady Jill Biden today revealed that “We the People” would be as the theme for the 2022 White House holiday season.
+First Lady Jill Biden today revealed “We the People” as the theme for the 2022 White House holiday season.
 The “People’s House” will welcome an expected 50,000 visitors over the coming weeks, with a variety of digital viewing experiences available for those who wish to see the White House from home.
 It took more than 150 volunteers from across the country a full week to decorate the inside and outside, which now boasts over 83,615 holiday lights, 77 Christmas trees, 25 wreaths, and one very large gingerbread house (with 40 pounds of icing alone).

 The Cross Hall of the White House connecting the State Dining Room and East Room with the Grand Foyer.